 Greenwashing in finance

-If they are to speak with authority on greenwashing, asset managers also need to ensure their own house is in order.
-The rise in interest in responsible investment has led to concerns that some firms are branding themselves as sustainable investors without doing the necessary legwork to ensure their portfolios are ESG friendly.
+The rise in interest in responsible investment has led to concerns that some asset management firms are branding themselves as sustainable investors without doing the necessary legwork to ensure their portfolios are ESG friendly.

 Some asset managers have attracted controversy by including “avoided emissions” when calculating carbon footprints